RyelBanfield/F1-Results-Scraper/README.md

 ### Setup
 - Download or clone this repo.
-- From your terminal `cd` into `F1-Results-Scraper` directory and run `bundle install`
+- From your terminal, `cd` into the `F1-Results-Scraper` directory and run `bundle install`

 ### Usage
-- To run `cd` into `F1-Results-Scraper/bin` and run `main.rb`
+- To run, `cd` into `F1-Results-Scraper/bin` and run `main.rb`
-- Select a [Race Year](https://www.formula1.com/en/results.html) and enter the link when prompted.
-- You will get all the race results for that year returned.
+- Enter a year to get the Formula 1 race results of that season.
 ## Authors

 👤 **Ryel Banfield**